camiliamzali/old-portfolio-express/README.md

 # Intro
-This is just a git repo of my express projects.
-I think I'll piece them out into individual repos soon
+Git repo of previous portfolio done over a year ago along with an express project involving using Twitch's API to display online and offline users and their streams.

+## Technologies used
+* jQuery
+* Express
+* Bootstrap

-# Thanks for visiting.
+## Thanks for visiting.
 Have a cookie, on me